Eschatologue/CM_wiki/docs/class/artificer/index.md

 #### Spell Slots

 The Artificer Features table shows how many spell slots you have to cast your level 1 spells.
-You regain all expended slots when you finish a Long Rest.
+You regain all expended slots when you finish a **:rest-long: Long Rest**.

 #### Prepared Spells of Level 1+